subhadipsinha722133/Girlfriend-GPT-/README.md

 ---

 # ❓ FAQ
-Q: How accurate is the chatbot?
+Q: How accurate is the chatbot? <br>
 A: The model typically achieves around 95% accuracy after training with the provided dataset.

-Q: Can I add custom responses?
+Q: Can I add custom responses?<br>
 A: Yes!
 Edit the girlfriend variable in the code to add new intents and responses.

-Q: Is my chat data stored?
+Q: Is my chat data stored?<br>
 A: No, all conversations are stored only in your browser session and are not saved to any server.

-Q: Can I deploy this commercially?
+Q: Can I deploy this commercially?<br>
 A: Please check the MIT license terms for commercial use.

-Q: How can I improve the model accuracy?
+Q: How can I improve the model accuracy?<br>
 A: Add more training examples to each intent, increase training epochs, or adjust the neural network architecture.

-Q: Does this work on mobile devices?
+Q: Does this work on mobile devices?<br>
 A: Yes, the Streamlit interface is fully responsive and works on mobile devices.

 ---